-Available in 1.25- and 2-inch variations, the popular Kuat Racks NV 2.0 e-bike rack fits a wide range of vehicles.
-It doesn’t require any tools and can be tightened to your vehicle’s hitch using just your hands.
-You’ll have to pay extra for certain features, but the rack’s premium build quality makes it our top pick for e-bike owners.
+Available in 1.25″ and 2″ variations, the NV 2.0 fits most vehicles.
+It doesn’t require any tools and can be tightened to your vehicle’s hitch with your hands (how convenient!).
+You’ll have to pay extra for certain features, but they can make traveling with your bike easier.

-Details such as an innovative pivot system that gently drops the rack with the tap of a foot and a built-in portable stand for on-the-spot repairs make the NV 2.0 a favorite among hardcore cyclists.
-Those seemingly small features can make it much easier to install and secure your precious cargo, especially for frequent outings.
+Competition is fierce, but the NV 2.0 has several unique details that set it apart.
+We love the innovative pivot system that gently drops the rack with the tap of a foot for hands-free loading and unloading.
+Cyclists also appreciate the built-in portable stand for quick trailside repairs.
+Those seemingly small features can make it much easier to install and secure your precious cargo.

-Transport two bikes weighing up to 60 pounds each on the NV 2.0, which fits up to 29-inch tires.
+You can haul up to two bikes (up to 60 pounds each) on the NV 2.0, which also fits up to 29″ tires.
 The Kuat NV 2.0 Add-On, sold separately, allows you to carry up to two additional bikes.
-Smaller 20- to 24-inch tires require an adapter.
-This Kuat e-bike rack holds up to 50-inch wheelbases.
-While it also accepts tires up to five inches, you’ll need to use their Phat Bike Kit.
+Smaller 20″ to 24″ tires require an adapter.
+This Kuat e-bike rack holds up to 50″ wheelbases.
+It also accepts up to 5″ tires with the Phat Bike Kit.

 Once your ride is in place, use the adjustable tire scoops for a secure fit.
 Co-molded rear tire straps offer additional protection.
-Integrated locking cables prevent unwanted movement and provide extra backup if you need to step away from your precious cargo for a few minutes.
+Integrated locking cables prevent unwanted movement and provide extra backup if you need to briefly step away from your precious cargo.

 If you don’t need to haul fat tire bikes, the Sherpa 2.0 is a worthy alternative.
 It’s also quite a bit cheaper.
 Designed to fit up to 47-inch wheelbases, 29-inch tires and 3-inch tires, this Kuat rack is a more compact version of the NV 2.0.
 It also weighs less and fits up to two 40-pound bikes.